Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network

-Now we have a grasp on what we will try to optimize.
-We further generate the banking system through simulation.
-Both the number of financial institutions $n$ and the numbers of illiquid assets $m$ are set at 10, 100 and 1000, respectively.
-We randomly select 10\% of the banks in the banking system and bankrupt them as a shock to the banking system.
-Other settings are the same as before.
-Randomly generating some rescue strategies and computing their $Pay_{all}$/$Save_{all}$, we obtain a dataset for training.
-To decrease over-fitting, we add some samples that are considered invalid in the real bailout process, i.e., some of the banks in need of bailout receive zero bailout funds.
-The number of the former samples is 10000 and the number of the latter samples is 25000, respectively.
-Utilizing these samples, we avoid the situation where the neural network mistakenly believes that providing no bailout funds can lead to a greater bailout effect.
+After determining our optimization objectives, we proceed to simulate the banking system.
+The number of banks, $n$, and the number of illiquid assets, $m$, are set to 10, 100, and 1000, respectively.
+To induce a shock in the system, we randomly select 10\% of the banks and bankrupt them.
+All other parameters remain unchanged from the previous setup.
+We then generate a training dataset by randomly creating rescue strategies and computing their corresponding $Pay_{all}$ and $Save_{all}$ values.
+To mitigate overfitting, we include some invalid samples that do not reflect real bailout scenarios, specifically cases where some banks in need of a bailout receive zero funds.
+The data set consists of 10,000 valid samples and 25,000 invalid ones.
+By including these samples, we ensure that the neural network does not erroneously learn that providing no bailout funds can lead to a greater bailout effect.

-In this case, the budget of the bailout is known.
-According to the principle of Heuristic, running Heuristic can generate the bailout amount $budget$.
-Meanwhile, we also calculate the total assets lost $\tau_{max}$ of the banking system during the shock.
-Then, we compare $budget$ with $\tau_{max}$ and set the smaller one as the total budget $Budget$ in the bailout process, i.e., $Budget=\min \left\{budget,\tau_{max}\right\}$.
-The reason for setting up such a rule is that if the number of bailout funds, $Budget$, exceeds the number of total assets lost, $\tau_{max}$, such a bailout is meaningless in practice.
-It is worth pointing out that in the high-dimensional case ($n=1000$), the number of bailout funds $budget$ given by the Heuristic exceeds the number of total assets lost $\tau_{max}$; to some extent, the Heuristic may be a little sensitive to the dimensionality of the case.
+In this case, the bailout budget is predetermined.
+According to the heuristic principle, the execution of the heuristic algorithm generates the bailout amount, referred to as $budget$.
+Currently, we calculate the total loss of assets, $\tau_{max}$, incurred by the banking system during the shock.
+We then compare the bailout budget, $budget$, with the maximum asset loss, $\tau_{max}$, and set the lower value as the total bailout budget, denoted as $Budget$, i.e., $Budget = \min \left\{ budget, \tau_{max} \right\}$.
+The rationale behind this rule is that a bailout is impractical if the bailout amount, $budget$, exceeds the total assets lost, $\tau_{max}$.
+It is worth noting that in the high-dimensional case ($n=1000$), the bailout budget, $budget$, generated by the Heuristic exceeds the total asset loss, $\tau_{max}$; thus, the Heuristic may be slightly sensitive to the dimensionality of the case.